-Authentic Jamaican Jerk Chicken that is rubbed with spicy and flavorful marinade and barbecued on the grill is a fantastic way to enjoy chicken.
+Authentic Jamaican Jerk Chicken Recipe that is rubbed with spicy and flavorful marinade and barbecued on the grill is a fantastic way to enjoy chicken.

 After a trip to Jamaica a few years ago, I was enthralled with the spiciness of Jamaican Jerk Chicken.
 I’d had a bunch of different versions of this dish before going to Jamaica, but once I tried the real thing, I realized how off they were.
 Not really even close to the real flavor.